 I was willing to do whatever was necessary to accomplish that.

 No more, no less.

 By the time I arrived in Piedra Oscura, not only had whoever I’d been alerted to disappeared, but it was absolutely pouring.
 The last known sighting of the unknown figure giving off powerful surges of Dark energy was in the park downtown, which was empty at this time due to the storm.

 As I walked through the grass of said park, the occasional bolt of thunder punctuating my steps, I was lost in thought, trying to figure out just where my target had fled to.
 I didn’t sense any remainder of their energy here, so they had covered their tracks- why, then, had people been alerted to them in the first place?

 Did they want me to come here?
 Or someone else?

-Just as I thought that, I became aware of a figure approaching me from behind.
-I turned to see none other than Michael Lockheart, one of the three missing Lockhearts, dressed in a black jacket with a soaked white shirt beneath, the ensemble finished with a pair of jeans and the handle of a sword hanging from his back.
+As if on queue, became aware of a figure approaching me from behind.
+I turned to see none other than Michael Lockheart, one of the three missing Lockhearts, dressed in a black jacket with a soaked golden shirt beneath, the ensemble finished with a pair of jeans and the handle of a sword protruding from his back.

 Someone didn’t dress for the weather.